Jxkob488/wmc.project_stieger_quass/project-description.md

-# Comparing requirements of shop systems
+# Requirements for shop systems

 ## Project Idea
 In our website we want to compare different shop systems.
 We want to differentiate things like Cloud-based and self-hosted, Open-Source and Closed-Source, managed security and self managed, target audience, Support & Community